BRINGING YOUR DESIGN TO LIGHT

 Additional Reflections

-Aligning with our souls
+Aligning with our Souls

 There are some exquisite gifts to be attained in the process of standing for our lives.
 The more difficult the challenge, the more ferocious we must be in our resolve because that is what is required if we are going to live.
-The more difficult the challenge, the more ferocious we must be with our intentions to live the lives we agreed to live.
-The more difficult the challenge, the greater the demand to find the creative solutions that will get us clear of the breakers.
+The more difficult the challenge, the more determined we must be in our intentions to live the lives we have agreed to live.
+The more difficult the challenge, the greater the demand to find creative solutions that will get us clear of the breakers.
 And why should we live?
 We must live so that our souls can continue to experience more love, more beauty, more joy, more knowledge, more connection, more excitement, and more anticipation of what is yet to come and what we can yet become.
 There are some exquisite gifts to be attained in the process of standing for our lives.
 The biggest one is that we become more aligned with our own soul.
 And when we are aligned with our souls, we know intuitively what our right lives should look and feel like.

-We will infrequently remember or truly grasp the reasons for life reversals.While we may have asked for intervention on behalf of our souls, it is also possible to be thrust helplessly into irrevocable life shifts that were not part of the original plan for our lives.
-Despite being cast away – whether or not of our own choice and design – we can still forge our way forward in reliance on the most powerful intrinsic attribute each and every one of us possesses.
+We often forget or fail to truly grasp the reasons behind life’s reversals.
+While we may have asked for intervention on behalf of our souls, it is also possible to be thrust helplessly into irrevocable life shifts that were not part of the original plan for our lives.
+Despite being cast away – whether or not of our own choice and design – we can still forge our way forward in reliance on the most powerful intrinsic attribute each one of us possesses.
 And that is our legacy, as chips off the old block that is God, to be the Creators of a new life.

 Carry on my wayward son